wowdev/pyCASCLib/README.md

 The Python API of the library is documented in the code with docstrings and type hints.

 ```
-from CASC import CASCHandler, FileOpenFlags
+from CASC import CASCHandler, FileOpenFlags, LocaleFlags

 # As a context manager
-with CASCHandler('/Volumes/something/World of Warcraft/', False) as casc:
+with CASCHandler('/Volumes/something/World of Warcraft/', LocaleFlags.CASC_LOCALE_ENUS, False) as casc:
     flags = FileOpenFlags.CASC_OPEN_BY_FILEID  # load file by FileDataID

     with casc.read_file(189077, flags) as file:  # CASCFile can also be opened as a context manager